Kelym/kelym.github.io/_posts/2017-09-27-set-up-egpu-macbook-tensorflow.markdown

 tags: tensorflow ml gpu setup
 ---

-**TL;DR** Guide for 2017 Macbook Pro: connect to GTX 1080 Ti, install CUDA and CUDNN, build tensorflow 1.3 with gpu support.
+**TL;DR** 2017 Macbook Pro: connect to GTX 1080 Ti graphic card, install CUDA and CUDNN, build tensorflow 1.3 with gpu support.

 ## Introduction

-I spent two days running into problems and finally resolved to get my tensorflow powered by GTX 1080 Ti.
-Cheers!
-Thanks to all the online posts, most problems I got were already answered.
-There were a few issues raised because of versions of bazel and libraries involved.
+As I got more involved with large scale deep learning, I decided to install ML libraries with GPU support.
+Unfortunately, the available documentation for supporting GPU on a Macbook Pro is limited and there is no official solution to even connect Nvidia GPU to Macbook.
+Thanks to several the online posts, I successfully installed tensorflow on my machine.
+There were a few issues raised because of versions of libraries involved.
 So I would clarify as much as possible on those.

 ## Spec